nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 # TODO

+Remove group id annotation on tasks in favor of narrative id

 ## Conditional lines based on path

 e.g. "this line is only valid IF action ABC was run before this point" (either in the same state or before)